wp-plugins/bbpress-like-topics/readme.txt

 Just use the shortcode [bbpressliketopics_withlike postID = postID] to show how many likes the post's got and allow users to like it

-Just use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes the post's got and allow users to like it
+Just use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes an author's got

 Just use the shortcode [bbpressmostliked qty = qty] to show the most liked topics in a list